charlesx19/vue2-firebase/README.md

 04/02 Added check validity when create Store can not use empty String, ".", "#", "$" to create store's name.

 04/06 Added forgot password page, and make this featured working.
+      Fix some layout problem.

 ## Project setup
 ```